zcl226403/Crystal/README.md

 Color Scheme: The theme supports multiple color schemes which you can change here.

-Screen Ratio: choose between 16:9 and 4:3
+Screen Ratio: choose between 16:9 and 4:3 and CRT

-Homepage Layout: A choice of 5 different homepage layouts
+Homepage Layout: A choice of 5 different homepage layouts all of which adapt based on the selected ratio

 System Logo Style: A choice of logo styles for the homepage and gamelists, colour, mono, and also controller which works well with the horizontal layout